Intelligent Textbook Creation Workshop

 - Clone starter template or create new MkDocs project

-Hands-on: Each participant runs ./scripts/list-skills.sh and verifies their course description file exists.
+Hands-on: Each participant runs ./scripts/bk-list-skills and verifies their course description file exists.

 - Components of a quality course description

-Demo: Use /skill course-description-analyzer on sample course description
+Demo: Use /skill course-description-analyzer on sample course description.
+The goal is to

 Hands-on: Participants analyze their own course descriptions and refine based on feedback